CE-Modding/CE_Mods/CE - EricJ's Helicopters Edited/MH-60/README.md

 LASS (Lightweight Armament Support Structures) is the proper name for the 'pylon' mounts that are used on Blackhawk Helicopters.

-DAP (Direct Action Penetrator) is the name given **only** to the 160th SOAR's Blackhawks, used to describe their combat role which is as as Gunship.
+DAP (Direct Action Penetrator) is the name given **only** to the 160th SOAR's Blackhawks, used to describe their combat role which is as a Gunship.

 ### Assets Provided: